 History of Hadoop at Qubole

 At Qubole, Apache Hadoop has been deeply rooted in the core of our founder’s technology backgrounds.
-Qubole’s co-founders, JoyDeep Sen Sarma (CTO) and Ashish Thusoo (CEO), came from some of these early-Hadoop companies in the Silicon Valley and built their careers at Yahoo!, Netapp, and Oracle.
+Qubole’s co-founders, JoyDeep Sen Sarma (CTO) and Ashish Thusoo (CEO) came from some of these early-Hadoop companies in the Silicon Valley and built their careers at Yahoo! and Netapp.
 It was during their tenure at Facebook where they realized Hadoop would be a perfect match for handling data and enabling self-service access in the company’s rapid growth phase.

 At this time there was no such thing as public cloud, and Hadoop was still only a few years out of its infancy.
 At the same time, the team needed a way to make information accessible and hyper-scalable across Facebook.
 This resulted in Apache Hive, a framework for managing Hadoop that provides a query language and structure to allow users to query using more commonly used language such as SQL.
 The engine became a huge success for driving Facebook’s data-driven culture, which enabled self-service access to data across every department and partner.